 Q: How do I obtain an unofficial transcript?

 A: An unofficial transcript is called an Advising Report.
-To obtain a copy of your advising report, go to Buckeye Link, sign in to your "Student Center" and click on the "Generate Advising Report" link.
+To obtain a copy of your advising report, go to Buckeye Link, sign in to your Buckeye Link account and click on the "Generate Advising Report" link.
 You can save your advising report as a .pdf file and then email or print it.

 Q: How do I order an official transcript?